Elwetana/QuizApp/design.md

 ## If there's no Active Round

-If the quiz haven't started yet (i.e all rounds have active == 0), then don't display anything, but text "Game haven't started yet".
+If the quiz haven't started yet (i.e. all rounds have active == 0), then don't display anything, but text "Game haven't started yet".
 Otherwise, the server will supply the information about the question from the last finished round and list all guesses made by teams.
 We want to display the questions as follows: